 Of course, with Hubstaff, Grayson saved time by not having to track down hours.
-But he founded an added benefit: he could also reduce the time spent manually reviewing profitability at the end of a project.
+But he found an added benefit: he could also reduce the time spent manually reviewing profitability at the end of a project.

 “Before Hubstaff, I would create a spreadsheet to see how much I paid my crew, where we’re at with budget and pricing.
 It could take me well over an hour for a single job,” Grayson said.

 Using Hubstaff, it’s instant.
 Grayson just looks at the dashboard or project page, and sees if work is staying on time and on budget.
 A clear view into projects and crews allows Grayson to spot issues before they arise, and then address them with clients if needed.

 With Hubstaff, Grayson can see a project’s profitability in real time, instead of manually calculated at the end of each project.